I’m here to help you overcome the cultural challenges of living in a new and different country.

 This is why I became a Gestalt method therapist.
 Your story and case are confidential and safe with me.
 (We -Gestalt therapists- don’t have to keep journals in Norway).
 You also don’t need to be sent by your family doctor either.
 You will experience how “being here and now”, with all that you are and have from your past, can help you to walk your journey faster and further.

-I can assist you in English, Norwegian, French, and Romanian (Moldavian), and If you are far from Tromsø, Norway, where my practice is, or you prefer to have a session from the comfort of our home, we can also do it by Skype.
+I can assist you in English, Norwegian, French, and Romanian (Moldavian), and If you are far from Tromsø, Norway, where my practice is, or you prefer to have a session from the comfort of your home, we can also speak online.

 What is Migration of Emotion